GrandBIRDLizard/Term-Chat-TUI/README.md

 # Term-Chat-TUI

-Term-Chat-TUI is a terminal-based chat application written in C. It provides a simple text user interface (TUI) for real-time communication directly from your terminal.
+Term-Chat-TUI is an encrypted terminal-based chat application written in C. It provides a simple text user interface (TUI) for real-time communication directly from your terminal.
 ---
 ## Features

 - Lightweight and fast terminal chat interface
 - Written in C for performance
+- Data streams encrypted with SSL
 - Easy to build with Makefile
 - Cross-platform support (Linux, macOS)
 ---